 Choosing a constructive response to failure

-They can then hit the “pause button” a second time and create the safe holding space for mindfully generating a teachable and coachable moment by using the specific questions to generate a new, more resourceful operating pattern next time a failure occurs.
+They can then hit the “pause button” a second time and create the safe holding space for mindfully generating a teachable and coachable moment by using the specific questions to generate a new, more resourceful operating pattern, by learning from mistakes, next time a failure occurs.

 This enables the person to take responsibility, and acknowledge that their locus of control is within them and when they step into it, and own it, they can operate in a container of psychological safety.
 To leverage talents’ capability to succeed by continually learning from mistakes and failures, and coach and teach their people to do so as well.

 This way of working allows people, to apply mistakes and failures as “teachable and coachable moments” so that people become less risk adverse, defensive and avoidant.
 It can be used to empower people to be-come authentically courageous, creative and decisive smart risk takers and game changing agility shifters.

 Driving our fear and normalizing failure